4/12/2024

 Study Description

-• Field experiments were conducted in 2020, 2021, and 2022 to evaluate efficacy of the corn rootworm traits in Qrome corn and Vorceed Enlist corn for reducing root feeding and protecting corn yield.
+• Field experiments were conducted in 2020, 2021, 2022, and 2023 to evaluate efficacy of the corn rootworm traits in Qrome corn and Vorceed Enlist corn for reducing root feeding and protecting corn yield.

 • The field experiments were conducted at locations with a history of continuous corn production or locations where a trap crop was used to boost corn rootworm pressure.